cloud-solutions/zend-sentry/README.md

 Make sure to pass `"log"` as the first parameter and `$this` **or** a custom context string as second parameter.
 Keep this consistent as Sentry will use this for grouping your log entries.
 As the third parameter, you want to pass an array with a priority key and a message key.
-It's best to use the priorities provided by the framework.
+It's best to use the priorities provided by the Zend Framework.
 They will be mapped onto Sentry's own priorities.

 Besides the fact that uncaught exceptions and errors are automatically logged, you may also log caught or uncaught exceptions manually by using the respective listener directly: